Sale Save 30% for 3 months | Power your business with QuickBooks Claim nowBuy now

 taxes

-While giving gifts over Christmas can help you boost employee morale, it also has tax considerations, particularly Fringe Benefits Tax (FBT) considerations.
+In addition to boosting employee morale, giving gifts over Christmas also has tax considerations – particularly Fringe Benefits Tax (FBT) considerations.

-In this guide, we will explore different holiday-related scenarios where FBT can apply to your small business, including the rules, exemptions, and tax implications for your small business.
-Understanding FBT during the holiday season can help you plan your Christmas activities and avoid surprises.
+In this guide, we’ll explore different holiday-related scenarios where FBT can apply to your small business – including the rules, exemptions, and tax implications.
+Understanding FBT and Christmas parties can help you plan your holiday activities and avoid surprises.

-A fringe benefit is a benefit you offer an employee that is not a salary or wage.
+A fringe benefit is a form of compensation you provide to an employee that is not part of their regular salary or wages.
 This can include parking, a gym membership, free concert tickets, or even reimbursing private expenses incurred by an employee.
 The following payments are not considered fringe benefits: super fund contributions, division 7A dividend payments and shares under an employee share acquisition scheme.

-Fringe benefits given to any employee (past, present or future), company director or beneficiary of a trust who works in your business are subject to FBT.
+Fringe benefits given to any employee (past, present or future), company director or beneficiary of a trust who works in your business are subject to Fringe Benefits Tax (FBT).
 If you are a sole trader or in a partnership, benefits you give yourself are not subject to FBT.

 You are responsible for assessing your FBT liability for the FBT year.
 It is important to note that the FBT year differs from the financial year and runs from 1 April to 31 March.
 If you have an FBT liability, you must lodge an FBT return and pay the FBT owed.